Wuszek/RepoDiscordNotify/README.md

     optional arguments:
-      -h, --help                  show this help message and exit -r REPO, --repo REPO        repository link to cloned repo, with .git at the end.
-      -b BRANCH, --branch BRANCH  branch name, that will be cloned.
-Default is master.
-      --version                   show program's version number and exit
+      -h, --help                  show this help message and exit -r REPO, --repo REPO        repository link to cloned repo, with .git at the end -b BRANCH, --branch BRANCH  branch name, that will be cloned - default is master --version                   show program's version number and exit

     © 2021, wiktor.kobiela, Repo_Discord_Notify - feel free to contribute
    ```
 4. To start script, run in shell/screen:
    ```